vdsalexandre/sg-bank-kata/README.md

 # SG Bank Kata
-## Each story is separated in a new branch
+## Each story is separated in a new test file
 ### Save Money
-- branch : story/us1

 ### Withdraw Money
-- branch : story/us2

 ### See history
-- branch : story/us3